ouuan/naive-ui/src/tooltip/demos/enUS/index.demo-entry.md

 # Tooltip

-It walks like a popover, quacks like a popover but looks a bit different from popover.
+It walks like a popover, quacks like a popover but looks a bit different from the popover.

 ## Demos